Will Smith Resigns Academy Membership After Slapping Chris Rock at Oscars

 According to the Reporter, Smith's resignation means he can't vote for future Academy Awards, but he can still be nominated, attend the event and keep the best actor statue he won Sunday night.
 Smith won for playing Richard Williams, father of tennis greats Venus and Serena Williams, in the film King Richard.

-Smith went on stage during the live telecast and slapped Rock after the comedian joked about the short hair of Smith's wife, Jada Pinkett Smith, who has alopecia.
+Smith went on stage during the live telecast and slapped Rock after the comedian joked about the short hair of Smith's wife, Jada Pinkett Smith, who has alopecia, which causes hair loss.

 On Monday, Smith apologized on Instagram for the slap.
 On Tuesday, Jada Pinkett Smith posted to Instagram that, "This is a season for healing and I'm here for it."